Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Acknowledgements

 \section{Acknowledgements}

-The author thanks Jan Rybizki for providing the \emph{Gaia} DR2 RVS completeness function, Simon White for valuable comments on the paper draft, and the MPA Dynamics group for helpful discussions.
+The author thanks Jan Rybizki for providing the \emph{Gaia} DR2 RVS completeness function prior to publication, Francesca Fragkoudi for sharing code to derive OLR parent orbits, Rebekka Bieri and Simon White for valuable comments on a first paper draft, and the MPA's Dynamics group for helpful discussions.
+The author thanks also the referee James Binney for instructive suggestions to improve especially the theory part of this paper.

 This work has made use of data from the European Space Agency (ESA) mission \emph{Gaia} (\url{https://www.cosmos.esa.int/Gaia}), processed by the \emph{Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/Gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \emph{Gaia} Multilateral Agreement.